 Cathy is a 20-year resident of Arizona with a background in business, retail, product development, and project management.
 Her father was born in Bisbee and her great-grandfather was a foreman at the Copper Queen mine, so she has a deep attachment to the state.
 As a retail buyer and international sourcing manager, she managed over $50 million in annual sales.
 She has a BA from Boston University and an MBA from Norwich University.
 She finds spreadsheets relaxing and dreams in Excel.

 Melinda has developed and managed editorial content for 27 years.
 She has contributed to publications in a wide range of industries, from health care, journalism, advertising and entertainment to professional services and the faith sector.
 Melinda is a product of Arizona public schools from elementary through college, the parent of two school-aged children, and a fierce advocate for public education as the backbone of our democracy.

-Kate has developed many websites, including the SOSAZ Network website, as well as social media video content.
-Kate is proud to be a public school teacher with 15 years experience, 10 of which have taken place in Arizona.
-She holds a BMus from the University of Massachusetts and an MM from ASU, both in music education.
-Kate strongly believes that high-quality, public education should be well-funded and accessible to all Arizona students, regardless of ethnicity or economic resource.
+Kate, an educational veteran of nearly 20 years, resides in Arizona and has taught in the state for the majority of those years.
+She received her undergraduate degree from the University of Massachusetts and a master’s from ASU, both in music education.
+Kate strongly believes that high-quality, public education should be well-funded and equally accessible to all Arizona students, regardless of race, culture or economic resource.

 Ylenia Aguilar is Vice President at Strategies 360 Cultura and currently serves as the Governing Board President in the Osborn School District.
 Previously, Ylenia was an Educational Organizer for UNIDOS Arizona.
 Ylenia is the proud parent of Brock who attends Phoenix Coding Academy and Felix who attends Clarendon Elementary.
 Ylenia is an advocate for quality education and believes that diversifying the curriculum with multicultural education allows for all students to be validated in their education.